Ransomware: The Cyber Threat That Holds Your Data For Ransom

 There are certain ransomware kits available that allow cyber-criminals or hackers to purchase and use some particular software tools to create ransomware with different capabilities.
 These cyber criminals then create malware for their distribution and ask for ransoms to be paid in their bitcoin accounts.
 In this growing IT world, it is possible to order inexpensive RaaS (Ransomware as a Service) even having a minimum technical background and launch attacks with little efforts.

 It is hard to outmaneuver as it can easily destroy your sensitive data.
 Ransomware attackers use social engineering that involves posing as the FBI that scare users to pay a huge amount of money to unlock their devices or files.
 Another method of spreading ransomware is malvertising or malicious advertising.
 In this method, users are directed to malicious servers or sites through online advertising even without clicking on any ad.
 These legitimate servers catalog the personal details and locations of users and then spread malware.
-Most often, malware is ransomware.
-You can learn more about malvertising by just clicking here: Here's What You Need To Know About Malvertising.

 What are the common types of ransomware?